Balochistan Make Two Changes For National T20 Cup - UrduPoint

 Balochistan have made two changes in their squad for the ongoing National T20 Cup f0r First XIs

-Nineteen-year-old Akhtar Shah has been rewarded for an impressive run in the Second XI National T20 Cup as he replaces out-of-form Umaid Asif, who has taken one wicket from five matches.
+Nineteen-year-old Akhtar Shah has been rewarded for an impressive run in the Second XI National T20 Cup as he replaces out-of-form Umaid Asif, who has taken one wicket from five matches, said a spokesman of the Pakistan cricket board here on Wednesday.